2025 Eurocup-3 season

+MP Motorsport driver Mattia Colnaghi (top) won both the Drivers' and the Rookies' Championship title, while his team won the Teams' Championship title.
+His teammate Valerio Rinicella (middle) came second and Kacper Sztuka (bottom) came third driving for Campos Racing's Griffin Core satellite team.

 The 2025 Eurocup-3 season was the third season of the Eurocup-3 series.
 Eurocup-3 is a multi-event motor racing championship for single-seater open wheel formula racing cars held across Europe, created in 2023 as an alternative to the FIA-sanctioned Formula Regional European Championship and the Euroformula Open championship.

 Following an inaugural non-championship round in March 2024, the Eurocup-3 and Spanish F4 organisers announced the creation of a new Spanish Winter Championship for each series, held across the Iberian Peninsula in the early months of 2025.

 MP Motorsport's Mattia Colnaghi won the Drivers' Championship with two races to spare, and in doing so also secured the Rookies' Championship title and helped his team defend the Teams' Championship title at the same race.

 Main series

 Teams and drivers

 Teams utilized the same Tatuus F3 T-318 chassis used in the Formula Regional European Championship, but fitted with a different body kit, and new intercoolers and a battery kits, as well as being 25 kg lighter.
 The car used a 270 hp Alfa Romeo-Autotecnica engine and Hankook tires.